dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/docker/building-net-docker-images.md

        Default Gateway . . . . . . . . . : 172.29.240.1
     ```

-* Copy the container IPv4 address (for example, 172.29.245.43) and paste into the browser address bar to see the sample app's home page.
+* Copy the container IPv4 address (for example, 172.29.245.43) and paste into the browser address bar to test the app.

 ## Build and deploy manually